PMP Exam Time Management Tips And TricksPMP Exam Time...

 Despite mixed opinions, I believe a well-crafted brain dump strategy proves beneficial for a number of candidates.
 As soon as the exam begins:

-- Mark the certain time milestone you want to achieve by.
-This could for example be attaining check mark number 45 at the 60 minute mark.
+Mark a certain time milestone you want to achieve by.
+This could, for example, be attaining check mark number 45 at the 60-minute mark.

 This helps in relieving cognitive load and provides an auxiliary tool, which is easier to reference.